-Much like the seemingly out-of-place colours on the primary logo, the yellow of the stylised C and the green of the tomahawk heads, as mentioned, do not seem to fit with Chicago’s colour palette.
-However, these colours, especially in the sparing quantities in which they’re used, work well with the red, black and white of the uniforms and, in the case of these shoulder patches, provide a welcome splash of colour in the absence of any shoulder yokes on the jerseys.
+Much like the seemingly out-of-place colors on the primary logo, the yellow of the stylized C and the green of the tomahawk heads, as mentioned, do not seem to fit with Chicago’s color palette.
+However, these colors, especially in the sparing quantities in which they’re used, work well with the red, black and white of the uniforms and, in the case of these shoulder patches, provide a welcome splash of color in the absence of any shoulder yokes on the jerseys.

 Think about it.
 Imagine the original red, black and white patch on the shoulders of those glorious red, black and white jerseys.
 A bit bland, a bit boring; washed-out, if you will.

 - 5 Ways the Blackhawks Can Get the Most Out of Beauvillier

 - NHL Rumors: Blackhawks, Canucks, Maple Leafs, Flames

 - Blackhawks vs. Red Wings: Kane, DeBrincat, Bedard, Predictions

 - NHL Rumors: Blackhawks, Bruins, Oilers

 - 5 Thoughts on the Blackhawks Thanksgiving Week of Ups & Downs

 Or, imagine if there was nothing at all on the shoulders.
 It’d be a bit plain; a bit…safe.

 From 2009-2011, the Blackhawks wore their jerseys from the 2009 Winter Classic as their alternate kits.
 The Tomahawk Cross patch they selected harkened back to one of the very first iterations of the crest, save for the substitution of tan for white on the shafts of the tomahawks, in accordance with the rest of the jersey.